PenTesting/datareplyuk/Company_Neighbourhood/README.md

 response = requests.get(url=call, auth=HTTPBasicAuth(username, password))
 ```

-## Code Documentation: The Package Modules & How they are used.
+## Code Documentation: The Package Modules & How they are used

 ### init.py
 The <b>main</b> part of the code which takes as input a company's unique identifier and starts building its <b>neighbourhood network</b>.The network is built using a <b>Breadth First Search (BFS)</b> approach.
 The process goes through the following steps: